openebs/openebs/k8s-demo/README.md

 sudo apt-get install git
 ```
 ## Vagrantfile
 We will using a Vagrantfile for setting up these nodes.
-We define the way the nodes have to be setup and form a cluster.

 ### Running the Vagrant file
 1. Launch the Terminal.